 In a nutshell, the goal is to add value to the rewards offered by your program, as this is beneficial for both you and your shoppers.
 The real challenge is doing so without simply upping the monetary value of these rewards.
 After all, too-costly incentives will decrease your ROI.

-The tactics that we’ve outlined here — rewarding account creation, making rewards attainable, and offering exclusive rewards — are just a few ways to increase incentive strength with minimal monetary investment on your end.
+The tactics that we’ve outlined here -- rewarding account creation, making rewards attainable, and offering exclusive rewards -- are just a few ways to increase incentive strength with minimal monetary investment.
 But whether you choose to implement our recommendations or develop tactics of your own, remember this: your rewards are worth much more than just their dollar value.